Dhanarajb/Off-Class/java intro.md

 ### Two Main Categories of Data Types in Java

 Java has two broad categories of data types:
-1. **Primitive Data Types**
+1. **Primitive Data Types**  : These store simple values like numbers or a single character.
-2. **Reference Data Types**
+2. **Reference Data Types** : These store complex data like objects or arrays.

 ---

 ## 1. Primitive Data Types

-These are the most basic types.
-They are used to store simple values like numbers or text (characters).
-There are 8 types of primitive data types in Java:
+Primitive data types are the most basic building blocks for storing data.
+Java has 8 types of primitive data types.
+Let’s look at each one with examples.

 ### a) byte
 - **What is it?** A tiny number that can range from -128 to 127.